packman1783/training-exercise-A.L2.5-notification-prduser/README.md

 When deleting or creating a user, the application must send a message to kafka, which contains information about the operation and the user’s email.

-MailHog, Zookeeper, Kafka was realised in docker
+MailHog, Zookeeper, Kafka was realised in docker-compose.yml

-*create topic:*

-realised with Spring Boot

 *work with message:*